FlyingRhenquest/RequirementsManager/README.md

 project and will change over time.
 It's not particularly interesting right now.

+This checkpoint adds inital support for reading a graph out of a database.
+It's not well tested yet.
+It's also recursive, so you should not make eye contact (As a rule it's best not to make eye contact with recursive functions.)
+It's also not supported in Python or Emscripten yet.

-I need to instrument the PythonAPI to be able to save to Postgres soon.
+I need to instrument the PythonAPI to be able to save and load soon.
 I should be able to get to that in the next couple of days.

 ## What's here RIGHT NOW